ahmedhassan456/Saqr-MCP/README.md

 # Saqr-MCP ![image](https://github.com/user-attachments/assets/2ee374a5-8b63-4f5a-b7fd-5bdae3a05e37)

 Saqr-MCP is a Python application that implements the Model Context Protocol (MCP) to enable AI assistant capabilities with both local models through Ollama and cloud models through Groq.
-It provides a client-server architecture where the client can communicate with either local or cloud models, while the server provides tools for the LLM including web search capabilities.
+It provides a client-server architecture where the client can communicate with either local or cloud models, while the server provides tools for the LLM including web search capabilities and memory management.

 ## Features